thunderbird/webext-docs/tabs.rst

          :name: [``cookieStoreId``]
          :type: (string, optional)

          The `CookieStore <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities/ContextualIdentity#cookiestoreid>`__ id the new tab should use.
 Either a custom id created using the `contextualIdentities API <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities>`__, or a built-in one: :value:`firefox-default`, :value:`firefox-container-1`, :value:`firefox-container-2`, :value:`firefox-container-3`, :value:`firefox-container-4`, :value:`firefox-container-5`. **Note:** The naming pattern was deliberately not changed for Thunderbird, but kept for compatibility reasons.
+The :permission:`cookies` permission is required to be able to specify this property.
+Furthermore, the :permission:`contextualIdentities` permission should be requested, to enable the contextual identities feature (enabled by default only on Thunderbird Daily).

       .. api-member::